Conflict catalog

 land, air, UAV, insurgency, border clashes

-For the weapons archive, Mali is strongest where sources document specific systems in defined patrol, convoy, air-support, or attack incidents rather than broad claims about mission inventories.
+For the weapons catalog, Mali is strongest where sources document specific systems in defined patrol, convoy, air-support, or attack incidents rather than broad claims about mission inventories.
 The current linked entry reflects protected mobility in MINUSMA intelligence patrols: Dutch personnel used Bushmaster PMVs for reconnaissance and intelligence-gathering patrols around Kidal, including an IED incident in May 2015.
-Broader archive context includes protected mobility, convoy security, mine and IED threats, rotary- and fixed-wing air support, UAV surveillance and strikes, light infantry weapons, and the difficulty of attributing equipment across overlapping jihadist, separatist, militia, government, UN, French, EU, and Russian-linked actors.
+Broader catalog context includes protected mobility, convoy security, mine and IED threats, rotary- and fixed-wing air support, UAV surveillance and strikes, light infantry weapons, and the difficulty of attributing equipment across overlapping jihadist, separatist, militia, government, UN, French, EU, and Russian-linked actors.

 Map